Home » Difference between CIBIL Score and Credit Score in India

 Difference between CIBIL Score and Credit Score in India

 When it comes to financial planning or borrowing, one of the common terms people come across is credit score.
+Many people are still not aware about the importance of credit and CIBIL score.
+It is important to understand both the scores and maintain it.
 In India, CIBIL Score is also used frequently, interchangeably with credit score.
 Though both are mostly related, there are minor differences between the two.
 Understanding the difference is crucial for anyone looking to apply for a loan, credit card, or even maintain healthy financial habits.

 Here in this blog, we will break down the difference between CIBIL Score and Credit Score in India.
-Also, it will highlight their importance and make you understand how each of them impacts your financial journey.
+It will also emphasize their value, discuss how lenders assess them, and assist you in grasping how each factor affects loan approval, interest rates, and financial credibility, allowing you to make intelligent and enlightened financial decisions.

 What is a credit score in India?